 However, we cannot completely do without ground-based navigation facilities.
 In Germany, there is currently no obligation to use satellite navigation and equip aircraft with satellite receivers.
 In addition, the ground-based facilities serve as a backup in case the satellite signals should ever be unavailable or disrupted.

 DFS also checks whether a planned structure may pose an obstacle to the aircraft themselves in addition to the requirements for the protection of facilities.
 This assessment is carried out on behalf of the aeronautical authorities of the federal states (Landesluftfahrtbehörde), without the involvement of the German Federal Supervisory Authority for Air Navigation Services (BAF).
-Here, DFS may recommend certain constraints, for example, height restrictions, day and night markings for better visibility or publication, for example in the Aeronautical Information Publication (AIP).
-If imposing constraints is not sufficient to ensure safety, DFS may recommend to the competent aeronautical authority that the construction project be rejected.
+Here, DFS may recommend certain constraints, such as height restrictions, day and night markings for better visibility or publication, for example in the Aeronautical Information Publication (AIP).
+However, if this is not sufficient, DFS can also reject the construction project.

-In Germany, all structures that reach a certain height or that are located near airports are monitored all over the country.
-The basis for this is the German Aviation Act Air (LuftVG).
-The act obliges construction projects to be submitted to the competent aeronautical authority.
+In Germany, all construction projects above a certain height and in the vicinity of airports (in the protected areas) are monitored throughout the country.
+The basis for this is the German Aviation Act (LuftVG).
+The act obliges the projects to be submitted to the competent aeronautical authority.
 Due to their height and scale, wind turbines are also subject to this obligation.

 Obstacle protection also applies to cross-country flights because pilots need to know where tall obstacles are to be expected on the flight path.
 For low-flying aircraft, such as rescue helicopters, all structures above a height of 100 metres above ground are therefore published on aeronautical charts.
 At night, obstacles must have sufficient lighting to be visible to pilots.